GitHub Activity Widget for Website. No-code, Live - Poper

 Copy the snippet and embed

-Paste the one-line script tag into your portfolio, docs site, or company page.
-Works on Next.js, Astro, Hugo, Webflow, Framer, WordPress, Ghost, Notion Sites, and any HTML stack.
+Paste the one-line script tag into your portfolio, docs site, or project page.
+Works on Next.js, Astro, Hugo, Webflow, Framer, WordPress, Ghost, Notion Sites, and supported HTML setup.

 One-line embed script tag for the GitHub Activity widget shown in a code editor with a dark Copy button and Vercel, Netlify, Webflow, Framer, GitHub Pages platform badges